 Our clinical management personnel oversaw site management, recruitment, and monitoring, as well as eCRF data query resolutions for over 50 sites located across North America.
 After successfully navigating some major technical and regulatory challenges and whilst ensuring participant safety, ethica CRO proceeded to effectively design and manage the Phase II and Phase III trials that later led to the drug’s approval for the treatment of CF in 12 countries including, most recently, the United States.

-Importantly, the study Sponsor for these series of studies was so pleased with the quality and performance of ethica CRO’s clinical team that they further engaged our clinical research services by performing a rescue of a concurrent study being managed by a major US-based CRO.
+Importantly, the study Sponsor for these series of studies was so pleased with the quality and performance of ethica CRO’s clinical team that they further engaged our CRO services by performing a rescue of a concurrent study being managed by a major US-based CRO.